Nathan Healy

 Solar Panel Systems in Topeka

-We’ve mapped every solar installation across America to help you explore the solar movement in Topeka.
-Click any hexagon to discover how many neighbors in that area have already made the switch to clean energy!
+We’ve mapped every solar installation across the U.S. down to the address level.
+Explore the heatmap below to see which Topeka neighborhoods are going solar.
+Click any hexagon to see how many of your neighbors have already made the switch to clean energy!

 09